 any measures taken, or that the Contractor recommends, to address the Personal Data Breach, including to mitigate its possible adverse effects,

-provided that, (without prejudice to the above obligations) if the Contractor cannot provide all these details within the timeframes set out in this clause 7.1(b), it shall (before the end of such timeframes) provide the SSRO with reasons for the delay and when it expects to be able to provide the relevant details (which may be phased), and give the SSRO regular updates on these matters.
+provided that, (without prejudice to the above obligations) if all these details cannot be provided within the timeframes set out in this clause 7.1(b), it shall (before the end of such timeframes) provide reasons for the delay and when it expects to be able to provide the relevant details (which may be phased), and give regular updates on these matters.

-The Contractor shall promptly (and in any event within two Working Days) inform the SSRO if it receives a Complaint and provide the SSRO with full details of such Complaint.
+Each Party shall promptly (and in any event within two Working Days) inform the other Party if it receives a Complaint and provide that other Party with full details of such Complaint.

 Deletion or return of Protected Data and copies

-The Contractor shall (and shall ensure that all persons acting on its behalf and any Employee shall) without delay (and in any event within three days), at the SSRO’s written request, either securely delete or securely return all the Protected Data to the SSRO in such form as the SSRO reasonably requests after the earlier of:
+Each Party shall (and shall ensure that all persons acting on its behalf and any Employee shall) without delay (and in any event within three days), at the other Party’s written request, either securely delete or securely return all the Protected Data to that other Party in such form as is reasonably requested after the earlier of:

 the end of the provision of the relevant Services related to processing of such Protected Data; or

-once processing by the Contractor of any Protected Data is no longer required for the purpose of the Contractor’s performance of its relevant obligations under this Contract,
+once processing of any Protected Data is no longer required for the purpose of the performance of its relevant obligations under this Contract,

-and securely delete existing copies (unless storage of any data is required by applicable law and, if so, the Contractor shall inform the SSRO of any such requirement).
+and securely delete existing copies (unless storage of any data is required by applicable law and, if so, shall inform the other Party of any such requirement).

 Liability and indemnities